VasilenkoYevhenij/Movie_DRF/README.md

 <li> Ratings </li>
 <li> Reviews </li>

-Implemented JWT authentication and filtering by years and/or genres.
+<h4>Implemented JWT authentication and filtering by years and/or genres.</h4>